About the Bibliography

 Published histories of businesses are a mixed-bag, ranging from scholarly works by eminent academics to short and descriptive pamphlets written and published in-house for celebratory purposes.
 All are included in the bibliography.
 They fall into three broad groups - academic works, works commissioned by the business (sometimes from an academic source) and works written by enthusiast historians.
 Those in the latter group, it has to be said, are rising rapidly both in number and quality.

-Many specialist and regional hard-copy bibliographies have also been consulted and these are listed, along with library, etc, resources consulted, in 'Sources'
+Many specialist and regional hard-copy bibliographies have also been consulted.
+Bibliographies and libraries consulted are listed in 'Sources' at the head of the home page.

 How comprehensive is the bibliography?
 The hunt for business history books is indeed a challenging one, as so many have been published privately and never deposited as a matter of routine in copyright libraries.
 There can be few if any areas of publishing where so much has been so narrowly circulated.
 Whilst Francis Goodall uncovered a good number and while many more have subsequently been located using computer-based catalogues, there can be little doubt that many others await discovery by the intrepid bibliographer, especially in the stacks of local libraries which have yet to publish their entire catalogues online.

 Serendipity is one element in increasing the coverage of BHE: the quality press, especially its obituary columns, the local press and literary and special-interest journals all can yield titles which might otherwise have been missed.
 Likewise second-hand bookshops, charity shops and stalls at special events yield obscure titles

 In structuring BHE in order to meet its prime objective of enabling the location of works relating to specific businesses and industries, the driving principle has been to organise publications by name of business or industry.
 Thus case studies which use a particular business to explore a particular aspect of business history – say corporate governance, small businesses or public ownership – will be linked to the business rather than to the subject area.